Ratjack/Joystick-Gremlin-XML-Device-Merger/README.md

 **Joystick Gremlin XML Device Merger** is a simple utility that helps you merge VKB device definitions (like SEM, THQ, etc.) into existing Joystick Gremlin profile XML files.

+This works best if your SEM is setup as a separate virtual controller.
+To see how you can setup your SEM a virtual controller see the following YouTube video. https://www.youtube.com/watch?v=0VM-OoXhYvs&t=94s

 It allows you to:
 - View all available XML files in your folder
 - Select a source XML file that contains the VKB device you want to copy